Our award-winning user experience (UX) design team put users' needs first to create engaging and memorable online experiences.

 Hannah oversees our user research efforts, bringing with her a wealth of academic rigour.
 Hannah has a background in cognitive neuroscience and a PhD from Bristol University which explored human-computer interaction.

-Since joining Torchbox in 2004, Ben has led some of our largest redesign projects, for clients including, WWF, University of Oxford, Chatham House and Breast Cancer Care.
-The recent redesign of Global Witness’ website reflects his work.
+Since joining Torchbox in 2004, Ben has led some of our largest redesign projects, for clients including: WWF, University of Oxford, Chatham House, Cranfield University, Museuem of London and the Royal Agricultural University.

 Olly WillansCreative Director